kannans89/ElmRepo/05_Types/05_Types.md

 >
 ```

-## Strings and Chars
+## String and Char

 The `String` data type is used to represent a sequence  of characters.
 The `Char` data type is used to represent a single character. `String` values are defined within a double quote `"` and `Char` values are enclosed within a single quote `'`.
-They cannot be concatenated without conversion functions,

 |Sr No |  type    | Example|
 |:----:|:----------|:-------|
 | 1    | String  : Stores a sequence of characters | "TutorialsPoint"      |
 | 2   | Char     : Stores a single character value  | 'T'      |

-Open the elm repl and try examples shown below
+Open the elm repl and try the examples given below-

 ```javascript
 C:\Users\admin>elm repl